 More and more NPs facing "restrictive covenants"

-Posted almost 10 years ago by Juliette Blount
+Posted over 10 years ago by Juliette Blount

 A restrictive covenant (also called a non-compete clause) is an agreement by an employee not to compete with the employer, during the course of employment and for a time after the employee leaves.
 The agreement may be part of an employment contract, or may be presented separately.